Rafidr2/customer-behavior-analysis/README.md

    pip install pandas psycopg2 sqlalchemy
    ```
 4. Update database connection credentials in the notebook
-5. Run the notebook to clean and load data into PostgreSQL
+5. Run the notebook to clean data and load it into PostgreSQL
 6. Execute SQL queries from the `/sql` folder
-7. Open the Power BI file to explore the dashboard
+7. Open the Power BI file in the `/dashboard` folder to explore the dashboard

 ---

 ## Notes

-This project was created for learning and portfolio purposes to demonstrate practical data analytics skills, including Python, SQL, visualization, and business communication.
+This project was created for learning and portfolio purposes to demonstrate practical data analytics skills, including Python, SQL, data visualization, and business communication.

 ---